stevana/pipelining-with-disruptor/README.md

   f ||| g = f :||| g
 ```

-Ideally we'd also like to be able to use `Arrow` notation/syntax to descripe our
+Ideally we'd also like to be able to use `Arrow` notation/syntax to describe our
 pipelines[^3].

 ## Queue pipeline deployment